 Use of Off-Street Parking, Stacking, and Loading Facilities.
 All vehicular parking areas, stacking areas, and loading areas required by this Chapter shall only be used for those designated purposes.

 Location.
-Except as otherwise permitted through community parking credits, all off-street parking areas shall be provided on the same lot as the use it serves, or the primary entrance of a building or structure to the nearest point of the parking facility along publicly available sidewalk or walkways designated on the site plan.
+Except as otherwise permitted through community parking credits, all off-street parking areas shall be provided on the same lot as the use it serves, or within walking distance of the primary entrance of a building or structure to the nearest point of the parking facility along publicly available sidewalk or walkways designated on the site plan.

-Access to parking spaces shall be from private roadways or aisles and not from public streets.
+Where possible, access to parking spaces shall be from private roadways or aisles and not from public streets.

 Coverage.
-No off-street parking area shall occupy more than sixty-five percent (65%) of the property not occupied by buildings.
+No paved off-street parking area shall occupy more than sixty-five percent (65%) of the property not occupied by buildings.

 Size.
 Parking stalls and aisles shall comply with the dimensional regulations presented in Table 19.49.030.